5.14 Contracts, Procurements, and Supplier Diversity

 Access a PDF copy of this policy

 Pursuant to Minn.
-Stat. §136F.581, the board has authority for contracts and purchases consistent with Minn.
-Stat. §471.345, the Uniform Municipal Contracting Law, and other pertinent statutes, as well as the authority to utilize any contracting options available to the commissioner of administration under Minn.
+Stat. § 136F.581, the Board of Trustees has authority for contracts and purchases consistent with Minn.
+Stat. § 471.345, the Uniform Municipal Contracting Law, and other pertinent statutes, as well as the authority to utilize any contracting options available to the commissioner of administration under Minn.
 Stat.
 Chapters 16A, 16B, and 16C.

-Minnesota State is committed to creating and maintaining a supply chain that resembles the diversity of the students and communities it serves.
-The Board supports the use of its purchasing power to enhance and optimize business and contracting opportunities for historically underutilized businesses.
-For the purposes of this policy, Targeted Businesses (TGBs) are defined as Minority-owned (MBE) and Women-owned businesses (WBE) pursuant to Minn.
-Stat.
-16C.16 Subd.
-5.
+Minnesota State commits to creating and maintaining a supply chain that resembles the diversity of the students and communities it serves.
+The board supports the use of its purchasing power to enhance and optimize business and contracting opportunities for Targeted Group Businesses.

 The colleges, universities, and system office are responsible for procurement of necessary goods and services and the implementation of contracts that maximize the use of financial resources.